About UMass Amherst

 Postdoctoral experience is preferred.

 This is an academic year, benefited position with an initial 2-year appointment that is renewable contingent upon performance.
-Lecturers at the University of Massachusetts are unionized with the potential for long-term careers with promotional advancement within the Lecturer ranks.
+Lecturers at the University of Massachusetts are automatically eligible for continuous employment after they have been in this position for three years.
+Thus, the position is intended to become a long-term career and includes the potential for long-term employment and promotional advancement within the Lecturer ranks.

 As part of a commitment to their own multicultural community, CNS seeks an individual with a demonstrated commitment to diversity and one who will understand and embrace university initiatives and aspirations.
 Candidates will need to submit a Statement of Contribution to Diversity, Equity, and Inclusion (as stated above).
 The Diversity Statement should identify past experiences and future goals.
 These contributions may result from lived experiences, scholarship, and/or mentoring, teaching, and outreach activities. (https://www.cns.umass.edu/diversity-equity-inclusion.)